MicrosoftDocs/azure-docs/articles/monitoring/monitoring-vminsights-onboard.md

 ---
-title: Onboard Azure Monitor VM Insights | Microsoft Docs
+title: Onboard Azure Monitor VM insights | Microsoft Docs
-description: This article describes how you onboard and configure Azure Monitor VM Insights so you can start understanding how your distributed application is performing and what  health issues have been identified.
+description: This article describes how you onboard and configure Azure Monitor VM insights so you can start understanding how your distributed application is performing and what  health issues have been identified.
 services: azure-monitor
 documentationcenter: ''
 author: mgoedtel